Kinto/kinto/docs/tutorials/first-steps.rst

 Sync user data between devices
 ==============================

+There are several kinds of applications where *Kinto* is particulary relevant as a storage backend.

 Let's say that we want to do a `TodoMVC <http://todomvc.com/>`_ backend that will sync user tasks between the devices.